 Audio Engineering for Film and Television (9 Courses, 742 Hours)

 The Audio Engineering for Film and Television program prepares students for careers as recording engineers in the television and motion picture industries.
-This program utilizes three of the Component programs (Recording Engineering and Studio Techniques; Electronic Music, Synthesizers and MIDI and Audio Production Techniques, which are described in detail on pages 10–14) to train students in the fundamental concepts and abilities shared by all areas of audio engineering.
+This program utilizes three of the Component programs (Recording Engineering and Studio Techniques; Electronic Music, Synthesizers and MIDI and Audio Production Techniques, to train students in the fundamental concepts and abilities shared by all areas of audio engineering.
 Students then receive an additional 120 hours of specialized education and training in the areas of engineering unique to the preparation of sound tracks for feature films and television programs.
 The result is a highly trained audio engineer, qualified in the very latest concepts and methods used throughout the movie industry.
 As an Audio Engineering for Film and Television student, you will receive hands-on training, using the actual equipment you will encounter in major movie and television studios through-out the world.
 Learn more.

 The Comprehensive Recording Industry program (12 Courses, 900 Hours)

 Each of the programs at The Omega Studios’ School has been carefully crafted to provide a clearly defined vocational objective.
 However, a highly motivated student desiring the strongest educational foundation for a career—and the greatest possible choice of jobs in audio recording and production—should seriously consider enrolling in all the programs offered by The Omega Studios’ School.
 We refer to this combination as The Comprehensive Recording Industry program.

 The Comprehensive program combines the curricula of the Audio Engineering for the Music Industry and the Audio Engineering for Film and Television programs.
 It prepares students for careers as audio engineers in virtually any position in the music, motion picture or television industries.
 Learn more.